data-and-visualization/blogdown2-rfun/content/post/2017-11-06-fall-2017-r-workshops.md

 ## Workshop Order

 This workshop series is intended to be iterative and recursive.
 We recommend starting with the *Introduction to R*.
-Proceed through the remaining four workshops by picking the order of most interest to you while saving *Shiny* for last.
+Proceed through the remaining four workshops in any order of most interest but save the *Shiny* worshop for last.

-As you work through the discussion and hands-on exercises, we invite you to consider how these techniques and tools may relate to your personal research projects.
-If you have questions about the content of a workshop or are ready to consult about your research, please attend our [walk-in consultation hours](https://library.duke.edu/data/about/schedule) or [send us an email](mailto:askdata@duke.edu?subject=r-workshop-question).
+As you work through the discussion and hands-on exercises, we invite you to consider how these techniques and tools relate to your personal research projects.
+If you have questions about the content of a workshop or are ready to consult about your research, please attend our [walk-in consultation hours](https://library.duke.edu/data/about/schedule) or [send us an email](mailto:askdata@duke.edu?subject=rfun-workshop-question).